 Getting planning right is important for councils.
 It allows them to manage development, ensuring that the best possible outcomes are delivered for places.
 It requires political and technical leadership and engaged communities.
-Helping councils is what we do.
+Helping councils plan better is what we do.

 What we do